Auto Insurance For Seniors

 - Be aware of how medications affect you, and be cautious when changing the dosage or starting new medicines.

 - Try to stay in your best health by getting a little exercise every day, which can help maintain posture, range of motion, and flexibility.
-It can also help to prevent some of the aches and pains that might make it harder to drive safely.
+It can also help to prevent some of the aches and pains that might make it harder to follow safe driving habits.

 - Try to make sure that you are getting enough sleep each night.
 Avoid driving during periods of the day when you know you tend to be drowsy.